CFJL-FM: Move to 100.5

 In August 2014, the CRTC approved a request by Evanov to move CFJL to the frequency of 100.5 FM, and increase its power to 100,000 watts.
 Evanov felt that the 100.7 frequency had attracted a poor stigma among advertisers and listeners due to the station's failed attempts to "generate audience interest" under specialty formats.
 As such, the company believed that moving CFJL would improve the station's viability by providing improved reception, and the opportunity to re-launch the station.
 The CRTC approved the request.

 On the evening of May 25, 2015, the station went off air to allow technicians to install the new, more powerful transmitter.
 It came back on air on May 26 at 10:00 a.m., and rebranded as Jewel 100.5 FM.
 Despite the move to the new frequency, the station continued to have poor advertising revenue and ratings (in the Fall 2016 Numeris Ratings Report, CFJL held a 2.9 share of the Winnipeg market).

 Hot 100.5

-On February 17, 2017, at 3:00 p.m., CFJL-FM flipped to a "rhythmic classic hits" format, branded as Hot 100.5.
-The first song played on Hot 100.5 was Wannabe by Spice Girls.
-The new format primarily focuses on pop, rhythmic, and rock music from the 1990s and the 2000s.
+On February 17, 2017, at 3:00 p.m., CFJL-FM was relaunched as 90s hits Hot 100.5, which focused primarily on rhythmic and pop hits from the 1990s and early-2000s.

-In October 2021, the station underwent a rebrand, expanding its format to include music from the 1980's.
+In October 2021, CFJL flipped to classic hits while retaining the Hot name, expanding its playlist to include 1980s music, as well as rock hits.